 The Covid19 Vaccination Deployment Plan is being led at a local level by NHS Boards.
 Each Board decides how to deliver the programme in their area, including the types of support they might need from volunteers.

-Scotland is fortunate to have a substantial volunteer base which the NHS can draw upon as well as local arrangements with specialist volunteer groups.
-If any NHS Board needs to recruit extra volunteers or clinical staff to match their local needs then you can find out more at your local NHS Board or search for vacancies on NHS Scotland national recruitment portal.
+Scotland has a substantial volunteer base which the NHS can draw upon as well as their own volunteers and local arrangements with specialist volunteer groups.
+If any NHS Board needs to recruit extra volunteers or clinical staff to match their local needs then you can find out more here or search for vacancies on NHS Scotland national recruitment portal.

 Scottish Government researchers are recruiting people to help better understand and predict the next stages of the COVID-19 epidemic in Scotland.
 You can register if you live in Scotland and are 18 or over.
 You may also be interested in taking part in approved coronavirus vaccine studies with the NHS.